benjamincrozat/content/posts/openai-api-php.md

 // Hello there!
 How can I assist you today? echo $data['choices'][0]['message']['content'];
 ```

+As you can see, the API is super easy to use.
+You just have to pass the model you want to use and the messages you want to send to GPT.

 ## How to use the OpenAI API Laravel wrapper (openai-php/laravel)